Vertical curves and vertical fibers in the Heisenberg group: Fibers of contact diffeomorphisms

 We will show that one can reduce the left-hand side of \eqref{eq:jacobian-bound} by composing $\beta$ with a contact diffeomorphism supported on a small ball, then use the Vitali Covering Theorem to prove Theorem~\ref{thm:multiscale-maps}.
+We recall that, for a diffeomorphism $f\from A\to A$, $\supp f = \closure \{x\in A\mid f(x)\ne x\}$; we say that $f$ is supported on a ball $B$ if $\supp f \subset \inter(B)$.

 \begin{lemma} There is a $\kappa >0$ with the following property.
 Let $\beta\from \HH \to \HH$ be a contact map and let $p\in \HH$ be a point such that $J^H_\beta(p)\ne 0$.
 There is an $r_0 > 0$ such that for any $0<r<r_0$, there is a contact diffeomorphism $\alpha\from \HH \to \HH$ supported on $B(p,r)$ such that